 If you're interested in studying business, check out these top business schools first.
 Each has impressive facilities, professors, and name recognition.
 I've listed the schools alphabetically to avoid the arbitrary distinctions often used to decide who should be number 7 or 8 in a top ten list.
 That said, the Wharton School at the University of Pennsylvania consistently claims the top spot in national rankings.

-Cornell University has several excellent options for undergraduates interested in business and management, and the university frequently places high on rankings of undergraduate business programs.
+Located in Ithaca, New York, Cornell University has several excellent options for undergraduates interested in business and management, and the university frequently places high on rankings of undergraduate business programs.
 Students can choose from the Dyson School of Applied Economics and Management, the School of Hotel Management, and the School of Industrial and Labor Relations.
 The Dyson School is housed within the College of Agriculture and Life Sciences.
 Both Dyson and ILR are part of Cornell's state-funded unit, so tuition will be lower than it is for the School of Hotel Management.
 Prospective students need to designate which school they are applying to on their applications.
 Hotel Management is generally thought to be the best program of its type in the country.
 Cornell is part of the Ivy League, and it frequently ranks among the top universities in the country.

 The Goizueta School of Business gets its name from Roberto Goizueta, former president of the Coca-Cola Company.
 The school is on Emory's main campus in the metropolitan Atlanta area.
 This highly-ranked school offers its students exchange opportunities with the Cass School of Business in London.
 The Goizueta curriculum builds upon a two-year liberal arts and sciences foundation.
 Students, both transfers and from within Emory, can apply only when they have attained junior standing.
 A minimum of a B+ average in pre-business courses is required for admission.